-The nation's most popular sporting event and most widely-viewed television The last time the game was staged in Arizona it produced a record economy.
+The nation's most popular sporting event and most widely-viewed television program, the Super Bowl provides an immense boost to the local economy.
 The last time the game was staged in Arizona it produced a record economic impact for the state.
 A 2015 study by the W.P.
 Carey School of Business at ASU determined that Super Bowl XLIX, the 2015 Pro Bowl and related events produced a gross economic impact of \$719.4 million for the region.
 That was the largest economic impact of any special event ever held in Arizona.